anirbandas18/sharenow-coding-challenge/README.md

 8. All business specific exceptions are checked exceptions having a custom message and an enum based error code which in turn contains a prdefined application specific error code in the format `SNCC-<INITIALS-OF-SERVICE-NAME>-<INCREMENTING-NUMBER>` and its corresponding HTTP Status code
 8. Each microservice has a REST webservice error handler that catches any business specific exception to translate them into appropriate error messages and HTTP status codes
 9. Sleuth and Zipkin has been added to each of the core microservices for the purpose of tracing distributed requests across multiple microservices
+10. Application specific configuration changes are loaded and propagated downstream in the order as follows: java system variables, bootstrap.properties, application-<PROFILE>.properties in configuration server

 ---
 ### REST API DOCUMENTATION